Our complete wine guide for the:

-Colour: It is of a straw to gold black colour only rarely refreshed by tiny green strands.
+Colour: It is of a straw to gold colour.

 Scent: The wines made from Chardonnay are known for their rich, pronounced and complex varietal scent which differs from one place of origin to another since it is so widely spread on various latitudes.
 The aroma of young wines is apple-, pear- and peach-scented.